 One area of change that can affect your organization the most is in the senior leadership team or structure.
 Horror stories of botched leadership transitions abound.
 For instance, when Marissa Mayer, CEO of Yahoo, hired a new CMO while the current one was on vacation…that was an awkward conversation to say the least.

-When I set out to transition from executive leadership at Mars Hill, I had a deep desire to do so in a way that was loving and honoring, with a long term goal of maintaining the relationships that are so important to me.
+When I set out to transition from leadership in the church, I had a deep desire to do so in a way that was loving and honoring, with a long term goal of maintaining the relationships that are so important to me.
 It hasn’t all been easy; I’ve battled a full range of emotions.
-For over twelve years, every aspect of my family, career, social, and church life revolved around being on staff at Mars Hill.
+For over twelve years, every aspect of my family, career, social, and church life revolved around being on staff.
 When I made the final decision, I actually cried…a lot.
 It was as if twelve years of life’s blessings and challenges hit me at once and I was overcome emotionally.
 I’m thankful for both the old and new opportunities and what the transitions have allowed me to learn.

 Four things I’ve learned about change.

 1. Relationships matter most.
 Sure, you may work on some cool projects, see the organization grow, experience new technology and all manner of exciting things.
 But at the end of of the day, you don’t really care as much about the things and the projects as you do the people.
 The people, the friendships, the shared memories are what you take with you when you make a change.